Tiberiu97/Proiect-practic-Testare-manuala/README.md

 >* Project risks: lack of experience of the QA team, unavailability of test environment,  problems with test tools

->* Product risks: inability of the product to meet the customer's expectations
+>* Product risks: the inability of the product to meet the customer's expectations, new browsers might not be supported

 <h4>1.1.6 Evaluating entry criteria</h4>

->* The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.
+>* The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.

   <h2>1.2 Test Monitoring and Control</h2>